 I’d like to thank Kay Wilkie, who serves on the United States Trade Representative’s Intergovernmental Policy Advisory Committee for offering useful comments concerning my post, “Lost Manufacturing Jobs – The Effects of Imports and Increased Productivity” Kay points out that “It would be worthwhile to carefully examine and review the aspects of international trade and investment […]

 The slow growth of worker incomes since 2000 has been the subject of intense policy and political debates.
 One of the clear messages of the 2012 Presidential campaign was the call to remedy perceived distortions in world trade that have disadvantaged American workers, particularly those had in the past held jobs in manufacturing industries.
 The […]

 Readers of this blog know that I have been describing changes in employment in New York State and the rust belt associated with the loss of manufacturing employment in the nation.
 The loss of 5,500,000 manufacturing jobs since 1970 has slowed employment growth in the region as a whole.
 As a result, upstate cities, along […]

 An Op-Ed that I wrote in the Albany Times-Union today: The charges against Alain Kaloyeros, the head of SUNY’s Polytechnic Institute, and others by U.S. Attorney Preet Bharara and New York Attorney General Eric Schneiderman, if true, reveal a disturbing disregard for the processes put in place to ensure that procurements decisions are made in […]

-A paper, based, in part, on data previously presented on this blog site.
-This paper examines the incidence of poverty in upstate New York cities, compared to the surrounding suburbs.
-The data shows that while residents of upstate suburbs enjoy incomes that are substantially higher than the national average, and poverty rates that are substantially […]
+This is a paper based partly on data previously presented on this blog site.
+This paper examines the incidence of poverty in upstate New York cities compared to the surrounding suburbs.
+The data shows that while residents of upstate suburbs enjoy incomes that are substantially higher than the national average and poverty rates that are […]